Budget Travel Tips: How to Avoid the Crowds

 One of the first steps to take is to look at travel media with a very critical eye.
 The idea of fantasizing about a life you can’t lead yourself is a big part of the “armchair traveler” appeal of most glossy travel magazines.
 A typical issue contains dozens of advertisements for diamond watches, luxury sports cars, and handbags that retail for over a thousand dollars.
 Between the ads are stories about resorts we can only dream of frequenting unless we’re in that lofty portion of the population who has far more money than time.

 Despite what these magazines would have you believe, only a tiny fraction of the population can afford to travel this way.
-Other magazines and websites heavily promote cruises and group tours.
+Other magazines and websites heavily promote cruises and large group tours.
 These options are more affordable, but they are not for the traveler who wants to really explore an area and a culture in depth.

 It is important to remember that travel magazines are driven by advertising.
 If everyone is going to Prague and those hotels are spending money on ads, it doesn’t make much sense for them to write about the dirt-cheap hotels in the rural Moravia region.
 If Luang Prabang, Laos finds itself graced by a new luxury hotel, however, you will soon be reading about this city as “the hot place to go this year.”
 Ignore the hype and the pretty pictures and follow these guidelines to getting more from your money every time.